Rian Agung Saputro

 Rian Agung Saputro (born 25 June 1990) is an Indonesian badminton player.
 He was partnered with Angga Pratama in men's doubles, but split after the 2014 Asian Games.
 Saputro was then partnered with Berry Angriawan.
 They debuted at the 2014 Hong Kong Super Series.
 They won their first Grand Prix Gold title at the 2015 Indonesian Masters.
 In 2016, he was paired with former Olympic gold medalist, Hendra Setiawan.
 Saputro was then paired with Setiawan's former partner, Mohammad Ahsan.
-Ahsan and Saputro's first international title was in 2017 China International.
+Ahsan and Saputro's first international title was in China International.
 They later won silver at the 2017 BWF World Championships.

+Career

+2023

+In September, Saputro and his partner Berry Angriawan won the Indonesia International tournament in Medan, defeating 1st seed and fellow Indonesian pair Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani in rubber games.